tingyucha/AOSPRE/docs/README_AOS.txt

 mpirun -n N ../code/embed-crsim/a.out <namelist>

-%%%% Visualizing the AOS output %%%%
+%%%% Visualizing the AOSPRE output %%%%

 There are options to visualize the data with 3rd party tools,  including ncview, LROSE, or other tools.
 An existing set of Matlab-based scripts